I still know it's you! On Challenges in Anonymizing Source Code: Limitations

 \section{Limitations}

-With our theoretical and practical analysis, we shed light on the challenges of anonymizing source code.
-Naturally, our approach for tackling this problem also comes with limitations that we discuss in the following.
+With our theoretical and practical analysis, we shed light on challenges of anonymizing code.
+Naturally, our approach to tackle this problem comes with limitations that we discuss in the following.

-\subsubsection{Selection of techniques}
+\subsection{Selection of Techniques}

 For our experiments, we select two attribution methods and four anonymization techniques.
-Consequently, our results are mainly based on this particular choice.
-However, a different selection likely would have only a minor impact on the reported performance and our conclusions due to the following reasons: \begin{enumerate}[label=\alph*)] \item We consider two state-of-the-art attribution methods.
-While other approaches would also be applicable \mbox{\citep[e.g.,][]{BogKovRebBac2021, DauCalHarShe2019, DinFunIqbChe2019}}, none of these is fundamentally different in design.
-All methods extract layout, lexical, and syntactic features for training a classifier.
-Since the two considered methods already substantially weaken the anonymization, we conclude that adding more attribution methods to our evaluation would not provide new insights, unless they build on completely new attribution strategies.
+Consequently, our results are based on this particular choice.
+Nonetheless, we argue that the obtained results are unlikely to be completely different for other selections due to the following reasons:

+\emph{Attribution Methods.} We consider two state-of-the-art methods for authorship attribution.
+While other approaches would also be applicable \citep[e.g.,][]{BogKovRebBac2021, DauCalHarShe2019, DinFunIqbChe2019}, none of these is fundamentally different in design.
+All methods extract layout, lexical, and syntactic features.
+Since the two considered methods already substantially weaken the anonymization, evaluating more attribution methods without new strategies would not provide further insights.

-\item For code anonymization, we consider common approaches for reducing coding style and comprehension of source code.
-With Tigress, we employ one of the most powerful obfuscators available for C code \citep{BanColPre17, tigress, NagCol09}.
-Our analysis in \autoref{sec:impr-code-anonym} demonstrates how this obfuscation can be further improved through explanation methods to realize $k$-uncertainty in a controlled environment.
-The four selected techniques thus provide a broad view on current defenses against authorship attribution. \end{enumerate}
+\emph{Anonymization Techniques.} For code anonymization, we consider common approaches for reducing the impact of coding style.
+With Tigress, we employ one of the most powerful obfuscators available for C code \mbox{\citep{BanColPre17, tigress, NagCol09}}.
+Our analysis in \autoref{sec:impr-code-anonym} demonstrates how this obfuscation can be improved to realize $k$-uncertainty in a controlled setting.
+The four selected techniques thus provide a broad view on current defenses against authorship attribution.
+However, we concede that more advanced anonymization strategies are clearly conceivable and hope to encourage more work in this direction with our theoretical and practical analysis.

+As a promising candidate for further improvements, we have started experimenting with large language models.
+These models allow the generation and transformation of source code in different contexts.
+Due to their probabilistic sampling process, they may serve as an alternative approach to manipulating and obfuscating coding style.
+In a first experiment, we therefore instructed the OpenAI model GPT-3.5 to change the coding style of the source files from our GCJ dataset.
+While the model returned modified code for all examples, we found that 11\% of them were syntactically incorrect and another 37\% unfortunately had different semantics or crashed.
+For this reason, we have not taken any further steps here and will leave this exploration to future work.